eliot-akira/ulisp-wasm/readme.md

   - [ ] [Extended RAM](http://www.ulisp.com/show?4UKH) - Define `BOARD_HAS_PSRAM`
 - [x] REPL (read-eval-print loop) in web interface
 - [x] REPL on server side
-- [ ] REPL and line editor in uLsip using serial interface
+- [ ] REPL and line editor in uLisp using serial interface
 - [ ] CLI on server side to run uLisp programs
 - [x] Run in the browser
 - [x] Run on JavaScript runtimes: Node, Bun, Deno